 Unfortunately, some residents don’t know they’re being abused, and others may not want to talk about it.
 You still must not ignore it.
 Contact a Morgantown nursing home abuse lawyer as soon as possible to get your loved one the assistance they need.

 What Can I Do to Prevent Nursing Home Abuse/Neglect?

 The most important thing to do is to tackle this issue head-on.
 It cannot be ignored, and you must not stay silent.
 The first step in preventing such an atrocity is to educate others.
 If you speak up and share you or your loved one’s story, you may help save someone else from suffering the same abuses.

 If you suspect your loved one is in immediate danger or their life is at risk, do not hesitate to call 9-1-1.
 You can also get help by:

-- Using the U.S. Administration on Aging’s Eldercare Locator or by calling 1-800-677-1116 to find state authorities to report the abuse to.
+- Using the U.S. Administration on Aging’s Eldercare Locator or by calling 1-800-677-1116 to find state authorities to report the abuse.

 - Contacting and filing a report with your state’s local Department of Aging.

 - Consulting your loved one’s doctor for advice or resources to help you handle the situation.

 Why Should I Hire a Nursing Home Injury Lawyer?

 Our elderly family members are already vulnerable enough and don’t deserve to be hurt by the same people they trust to take care of them.
 Nursing home residents have rights that are protected by both state and federal laws.
 If you contact a nursing home injury attorney, they should be able to help you determine if these rights have been violated and find out whether you have a case.

 Look out for your family.
 Check for signs of abuse or neglect and do something about it if you see them.
 Don’t hesitate to get help from the authorities or a lawyer.
-If you need help with a Morgantown nursing home abuse or neglect case, call Colombo Law at 304-906-2815 to schedule a free consultation and speak with a nursing home injury lawyer near you.
+If you need help with a Morgantown nursing home abuse or neglect case, call Colombo Law at 304-906-2815 to schedule a free consultation and speak with a personal injury lawyer.